Dresel/RouteLocalization/Documentation/SelectingAndTranslatingRoutes.md

 # Selecting and Translating Routes

-This selections describes the various options for selecting and translating routes.
+This section describes the various options for selecting and translating routes.

 ## The localization object